mhauskn/mocapact.github.io/index.md

 </tr>
 </table>

 On some clips of very unique behavior, the GPT can reproduce the snippet.
-After the end fo the snippet, the policy makes a mistake and causes the humanoid to fall over.
+After the end of the snippet, the policy makes a mistake and causes the humanoid to fall over.
 <table>
 <tr>
   <td><video width="480" height="360" src="assets/gpt/videos/CMU_049_06.mp4" type="video/mp4" controls></video></td>